rfaria/HackerRankPractice/README.md

-# Solutions to Hackerrank practice problems
+# Solutions to HackerRank practice problems